NeCTAR-RC/tutorials/_prereading/03-key-terms.md

 **Image:** a file that contains an operating system, which is added to a blank instance.

 **SSH:** This is short for Secure Shell.
 It is a way to setup an encrypted (secure) connection between your computer and the cloud computer, usually via the command line.

+**Volume:** This is like having an external Hard Drive, but for your Cloud Computer, expanding the storage available for your files and data.

+**Allocation:** This is the portion of Cloud resources given (or allocated) to you to use on the Nectar Cloud, as per your allocation form request.